Kitware/SMQTK-Classifier/docs/release_notes/pending_release.rst

 * Added workflow to inherit the smqtk-core publish workflow.

-* Updated CI unittests workflow to include codecov reporting and to run nightly.
+* Updated CI unittests workflow to include CodeCov reporting.
+  Reduced CodeCov report submission by skipping this step on scheduled runs.

 Dependencies